 - The search committee chairperson represents the department/school as manager of the recruitment and selection process.
 The search committee acts as a fact-finding and advisory group to assist the hiring authority in providing recommendations for applicant selection.

 - Requests for advertising can be submitted through the posting request on PeopleAdmin.
-The Human Resources’ Employment Office will assist with obtaining quotes.
+The Human Resources’ Recruitment Services department will assist with obtaining quotes.
 The University encourages advertising in publications that enhance diversity.

 - The Chronicle of Higher Education